youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### allocate_public_virtual_interface

-Provisions a public virtual interface to be owned by the specified AWS account.
+Provisions a public virtual interface to be owned by the specified account.

 Type annotations for
 `boto3.client("directconnect").allocate_public_virtual_interface` method.